John L. Nelson: Death

 Nelson died on August 25, 2001, aged 85, in his home in Chanhassen, Minnesota.
 That year Prince dedicated Joni Mitchell’s song "A Case of U", on his One Nite Alone... album, to his father.

 Collaboration with Prince

-John L. Nelson wrote (or co-wrote) some music which was released by Prince in the 1980s.
+John L. Nelson wrote (or co-wrote) some music that was released by Prince in the 1980s.

 ASCAP credits

 ASCAP credits, or co-credits, him with the following: